 - Student participants in the PATH to PCNP program numbered 29-38 annually.
-Eligibility included having high financial need and being either economically or educationally/environmentally disadvantaged. - 6-10 participating students per cohort represented each class of the 4-year BS program. - Participants engaged in weekly/bi-weekly workshops to discuss three main concepts: the science of learning (SoL), belonging/mindfulness/self-care, and PC nursing. - Each workshop included a brief presentation on one of the three concepts and opportunities for peer-to-peer and peer-to-project team interaction related to the concept. - Quantitative and qualitative data related to academic belonging and emotional distress (Depression Anxiety Stress Scale; Henry & Crawford, 2005) were collected via anonymous online surveys at the beginning and end of each semester, comments during workshops and focus groups, and email communications to project team members.
+Eligibility included having high financial need and being either economically or educationally/environmentally disadvantaged. - 6-10 participating students per cohort, represented each class of the 4-year BSN program. - Participants engaged in weekly/bi-weekly workshops to discuss three main concepts: the science of learning (SoL), belonging/mindfulness/self-care, and PC nursing. - Each workshop included a brief presentation on one of the three concepts and opportunities for peer-to-peer and peer-to-project team interaction related to the concept. - Quantitative and qualitative data related to academic belonging and nursing identity were collected via anonymous online surveys at the beginning and end of each semester, comments during workshops and focus groups, and email communications to project team members.

-Preliminary Results
+Preliminary Findings

-- Data across six semesters from students in the PATH to PCNP program generally reported a positive sense of university belonging and relatively low emotional distress.
-Mean scores across all time points were significantly different than the midpoint scores possible on survey response scales (ps <.05). - Although insufficiently powered for statistical comparison, sense of belonging scores generally increased slightly at the end of each semester compared to the beginning of that same semester.
-Emotional distress did not change across the semester.
-Content analysis of qualitative data (e.g. focus group, student essay responses, and survey questions) indicated students valued the open, compassionate, supportive peer community and caring advisors. - Central themes emphasized an appreciation for program flexibility, open communication, helpfulness, and supportive interactions. - Students conveyed these elements and fostered strong feelings of connectedness and a sense of belonging within the PATH to PCNP community, peer cohort, and the SON overall.
+- Data across six semesters from students in the PATH to PCNP program generally reported a positive sense of university belonging and nursing identity.
+Mean scores across all time points were significantly higher than the mid-point scores possible on survey response scales (ps <.05). - Although insufficiently powered for statistical comparison, sense of belonging and nursing identity scores generally increased slightly at the end of each semester from the beginning of that same semester. - Content analysis focus group responses and survey questions indicated students valued the open, compassionate, supportive peer community and caring advisors. - Central themes emphasized an appreciation for program flexibility, open communication, helpfulness, and supportive interactions. - Students conveyed these elements and fostered strong feelings of connectedness and a sense of belonging within the PATH to PCNP community, peer cohort, and the SON overall.